dm5tt/LoRaHarvesterBox/README.md

 ### Microcontroller

-Uses the standardized RAK housing which can house a variety of platforms (ESP32, STM32, etc.) with compatible pins
+Uses the standardized RAK housing which can house a variety of platforms (ESP32, STM32, etc.) with compatible pins.

 - ST STM32WLE5CC: 256Kb Flash, 64Kb RAM, 48MHz
 - 2x USART